Jake Ferguson

 Jonathan Quinn "Jake" Ferguson (born January 18, 1999) is an American professional football tight end for the Dallas Cowboys of the National Football League (NFL).
 He played college football for the Wisconsin Badgers and was selected by the Cowboys in the fourth round of the 2022 NFL draft.

 Early life

-Ferguson attended James Madison Memorial High School now known as Vel Phillips Memorial High School in Madison, Wisconsin.
+Ferguson attended James Madison Memorial High School (now known as Vel Phillips Memorial High School) in Madison, Wisconsin.
 He played wide receiver and linebacker in high school.
-During his career he had 1,795 receiving yards and 15 touchdowns on offense and 314 tackles, five sacks and five interceptions on defense.
+During his career, Ferguson had 1,795 receiving yards and 15 touchdowns on offense and 314 tackles, five sacks, and five interceptions on defense.
 He committed to the University of Wisconsin to play college football.

 College career

 Ferguson played at Wisconsin from 2017 to 2021.
-After redshirting his first year in 2017, he played in 47 games over the next four years, recording 145 receptions for 1,618 yards and 13 touchdowns.
-As a senior he broke Lee Evans' school record for consecutive games with a reception.
+After redshirting his first year in 2017, Ferguson played in 47 games over the next four years, recording 145 receptions for 1,618 yards and 13 touchdowns.
+As a senior, he broke Lee Evans' school record for consecutive games with a reception.